vaibhavgurunathan/vaibhavgurunathan/README.md

 I have a lot more information in my [website](http://vaibhavgurunathan.com/).

-Also, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/vaibhavgurunathan/) and
+Also, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/vaibhavgurunathan/)

 <!--
 **vaibhavgurunathan/vaibhavgurunathan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.